Construction Cost Estimation: Key Ideas, Types, and Practical Aspects

 No property owner will enter into a contract where they are unsure if their budget is realistic, and no contractor will want to be stuck with a project with costs beyond what the owner can afford.

-Most construction proposals require cost estimation, as the contractor could not provide a realistic bid price without them.
+Most construction proposals require cost estimation, as the contractor cannot provide a realistic bid price without them.

 5 Main Types of Construction Cost Estimates

-There are 5 main types of cost estimations in construction, according to The American Society of Professional Estimators.
+There are 5 main types of cost estimations in construction, according to the American Society of Professional Estimators.
 These phases mainly differ in terms of the level of detail and accuracy, depending on the stage of the project and available data.
+The further the design progresses, the more specific the estimate becomes.

 Here is a quick overview of each of the 5 main types of construction cost estimations.

-#1 Order of Magnitude Estimate – Project Design Is Not Available Yet
+1. Order of Magnitude Estimate – No Design Documents Yet

 The Order of Magnitude Estimate is used when the project design is not yet available.
 It is an early-stage estimate that provides a rough overview of the cost of the project, and it can help contractors determine if a project should continue forward or be pushed back.